touv/dateable/readme.md

 # dateable
-A small library that provides a few very useful methods for date manipulation, including a formatter and a parser.
+A small library that provides a few very useful methods for displaying dates, including a formatter and a parser.

 ## Install
 	$ npm install dateable